 - Note: Additional information from the customer, vendor, or clerk can be found here.

 NOTE: Checking the "Escalate" box will allow for a ClickBank Customer Service Representative (CSR) to issue a refund is the ticket is more than 90 days old.

 Step 6: Action the customer support ticket.

 Using the information you have gathered from the customer support ticket, decide on a best plan of action.
 For more information on customer support ticket best practices, check out this tactical article.
-Every time the customer or ClickBank Vendors or Clerks make changes to a ticket, both the customer and the vendor are informed via email.
+Every time the customer or ClickBank user make changes to a ticket, both the customer and the vendor are informed via email.

 NOTE: When actioning a ticket, you must enter a minimum of 6 characters into the "Comments" section to complete the procedure.

 Step 7: Repeat Step 3 through Step 6 for the open customer support tickets in the queue.

-Keeping up on your customer support tickets is a critical element of succeeding as a ClickBank Vendor.
+Keeping up on your customer support tickets is a critical element of succeeding as a ClickBank user.
 Customers communicate their needs and wants through customer support tickets.
 Neglecting tickets is the same as neglecting your customers, so make sure you stay current on your ticket queue.